 Jane writes, ‘On opening the door, she [Elinor] saw Marianne stretched on the bed, almost choked by grief, one letter in hand, and two or three other laying by her.’

 In Pride and Prejudice, Elizabeth receives a letter from Mr Darcy after she rejects his proposal of marriage.
-‘With the strongest curiosity Elizabeth opened the letter, and, to her increasing wonder, perceived an envelope containing two sheets of letter paper.. the the envelope itself was likewise full.’
+‘With the strongest curiosity Elizabeth opened the letter, and, to her increasing wonder, perceived an envelope containing two sheets of letter paper.. the envelope itself was likewise full.’

 The fact that the letter was on two sheets of paper and filled the envelope, Jane shows the reader the importance, and weight, of the information inside.

 In true Jane Austen style, the letter from Mr Darcy is a long one as he expresses his feelings for her.
-In one of jane’s own letters, she apologises to Cassandra for the shortness of the letter, which is actually one of her longest ones.
+In one of Jane’s own letters, she apologises to Cassandra for the shortness of the letter, which is actually one of her longest ones!

 Unfortunately for us, Cassandra felt that the letters written between her and Jane were too private to share.
 She burnt them before her death in 1832, and cut pieces out of those she kept, one of which I saw recently that included a few words and Jane’s signature.

-Only around 161 have survived.
+From the thousands she wrote, only around 161 have survived.

 Thirteen letters collected by Jane Austen’s House Museum in Chawton have been reproduced in Jane Austen: The Chawton Letters found at the Bodleian Library Bookshop.

-At Project Gutenberg you can read The Letters of Jane Austen, selected from the compilation of her Great Nephew Edward, Lord Brabourne
+At Project Gutenberg you can read The Letters of Jane Austen, selected from the compilation of her Great Nephew Edward, Lord Brabourne.

 And finally, check if Jane Austen would use a word at her Thesaurus!